ppetrovtv/pine_script_docs/source/Annotation_Functions_Overview.rst

 .. image:: images/Filling_in_the_background_between_objects_with_fill_1.png

-Footnote: Never execute a fill between ‘plot’ and ‘hline’.
-However it’s possible to display, with the help of ‘plot’, a series of the identical values (which will look like a horizontal line, similar to ‘hline’) and execute a fill between it and another plot.
+Footnote: Never execute a fill between 'plot' and 'hline'.
+However it's possible to display, with the help of 'plot', a series of the identical values (which will look like a horizontal line, similar to 'hline') and execute a fill between it and another plot.
 For example:

 ::